Behind every successful company is a well-designed marketing plan.

 Nearly half of all online shoppers begin their research with a search engine.
-Including search engine optimization (SEO) in your marketing plan will enable you to reach people when they’re actively searching for your products and services.
+Including link-building outreach and optimizing for local SEO in your marketing plan will enable you to reach people when they’re actively searching for your products and services.

 90% of social media users have communicated with a brand due to their social media presence, and 53.6% of the population uses social media.
 Every type of consumer is on some social media platform, whether it’s Facebook, Twitter, or LinkedIn, so social media is essential to a business’s marketing strategy.

 It may seem overwhelming to consider all the possibilities but take the time to concentrate on the sites that will generate the most significant benefit for your business.

 Email marketing remains an effective and popular choice for small businesses.
 Companies can use email marketing techniques in many ways, including newsletters, promotional campaigns, and transactional emails.